What You Need to Know About Security Questions to Ask

-Data security is a primary concern with reputable e-file providers like efile4Biz.com, however.
+Data security is a primary concern with reputable e-file providers like efile4Biz.com.
 As an industry leader and pioneer in online 1099, W-2 and ACA form processing, we employ the latest, most sophisticated security measures.
-The result is a level of data protection that would thwart even the most determined cyber criminals.

 Never cut corners with data security and fraud prevention.
 Before you work with a particular e-file provider, ask these two critical questions:

 We use the strongest encryption program available, as recommended by the federal government, to block the interception or interruption of information by a third party.
 Data is encrypted throughout the entire print, mail and e-file process.